About Us

 People

-Browse the people that work for Stanford's Center for Latin American Studies (CLAS).
+Browse some of the people that work for Stanford's Center for Latin American Studies (CLAS).

 Use these channels to learn more about our department and reach out to us.